Aquarius Practitioner Ref: 18/239

 - Job Advert

 Do you have an understanding of alcohol and health related issues, the Recovery Agenda and experience of working with adults or young people in an addictions or social care setting?
 Would you like to be part of an organisation that counts on the professionalism, insight, expertise and passion of its staff to inspire individual recovery for the people they work with?
 Then join us as a Practitioner.

-Right now, one of our partners, Aquarius Action Projects, is looking for a Practitioner to join their Young People’s Early Intervention D&A team in Northamptonshire.
-The Post will be working in the Towcester and south Northants area and will have an office base in Towcester.
-Aquarius helps people overcome the harm caused by alcohol, drugs and gambling working closely with individuals, family and friends.
+Right now, one of our partners, Aquarius Action Projects, is looking for a Practitioner to join their Wolverhampton service.
+Based in the West Midlands, Aquarius helps people overcome the harm caused by alcohol, drugs and gambling.
+They work closely with individuals, families and friends to lessen the impact caused by the behaviour of a loved one.
 But it’s only possible with the help of people like you.

-An energetic and confident self-starter, you will be required to hold a qualification in health/social care, youth and community work (e.g. NVQ Level 3 or above, DipSW, Mental Health Nursing, Counselling, Addiction Studies).
+An energetic and confident self-starter, you have a qualification in health/social care, youth and community work (e.g. NVQ Level 3 or above, DipSW, Mental Health Nursing, Counselling, Addiction Studies).
 Alternatively, we’ll consider candidates with experience of working in the substance misuse field with a commitment to complete NVQ Level 3 Health and Social Care.
-As well as good knowledge of alcohol/drug and health related issues, you will be used to liaising with voluntary and statutory agencies and health professionals and comfortable engaging with clients in a variety of service delivery settings.
-You will have a flexible approach, a commitment to the principles of confidentiality, excellent record keeping and a working knowledge of Microsoft Office.
+As well as good knowledge of alcohol/drug and health related issues, you're used to liaising with voluntary and statutory agencies and health professionals and comfortable engaging with clients in a variety of service delivery settings.
+What’s more, you have a flexible approach, a commitment to the principles of confidentiality and excellent record keeping and Microsoft Office.